DefinitionPercentage of adults who have ever been told by a doctor or other health professional that they have prediabetes or borderline diabetes.

 DenominatorAll Utah adults.

 Why Is This Important?The American Diabetes Association defines "prediabetes" as a fasting plasma glucose level between 100 mg/dL and 125 mg/dL.
 A1C tests are commonly used for diagnosing prediabetes.
-A1C levels greater than or equal to 5.7% and less than 6.5% are used to indicate prediabetes.
+A1C levels between 5.7% to 6.4% are used to indicate prediabetes.
 Another test used is the Oral Glucose Tolerance Test.
 Values between 140 mg/dL and 199 mg/dL indicate prediabetes.

 Although blood sugar levels for prediabetes do not meet the clinical threshold for a diagnosis of diabetes, individuals with prediabetes still have an increased risk for heart disease, stroke, and type 2 diabetes.